Note: The below is general guidance and does not reflect our modified IDeATe operations due to the COVID-19 safety measures.

 Laser cutter access: Please review the latest IDeATe laser cutter policies at https://resources.ideate.cmu.edu/equipment/laser-cutter/laser-cutter-policies/.
 To qualify for laser cutter login privileges, IDeATe students must successfully complete:

 Until you have completed all training requirements, you will not be permitted to login to the laser cutters and must make use of IDeATe’s Open Fabrication Hours instead.
-Please plan ahead by signing up early for required classes, in order to ensure that you complete all training requirements BEFORE you will need the laser cutter.
+Please plan ahead by signing up early for required training, in order to ensure that you complete all of the requirements BEFORE you will need the laser cutter.

 IDeATe advising: If you have questions or need advice about IDeATe minors or courses, please get in touch with Kelly Delaney, the Assistant Director of IDeATe.
 Her office is in Hunt A5A and her email is kellydel@andrew.cmu.edu.